Do your architects actually work on architecture?

 This is obviously an abstract definition.
 But its essence is that an application’s architecture is its decomposition into parts (the elements) and the relationships (the relations) between those parts.

 As I describe in my book, the exact meaning of element and relationships depends on your perspective or view.
-For example, a developer is typically typically concerned with elements, such as classes, packages, and modules, and the relationships between them, such as inheritance, associations and dependencies.
+For example, a developer is typically concerned with elements, such as classes, packages, and modules, and the relationships between them, such as inheritance, associations and dependencies.
 In contrast, a network engineer typically focusses on elements, such as machines, and relationships, such as networks.
 The 4+1 view model of software defines 4 such views with the +1 being scenarios that animate the views.

 Why architecture matters?